 If you are a foreign national who is the spouse or civil partner of an Irish citizen, you may be able to become an Irish citizen if you meet certain conditions.
 Foreign nationals married to or in a civil partnership with Irish citizens can apply for citizenship through naturalisation.
 The application process is the same as for foreign nationals who are not the spouses or civil partners of Irish citizens but there are more favourable residence requirements.
 The Minister for Justice and Equality has discretion to grant or refuse your application.

 You must use the current versions of the application forms on the INIS website - see 'How to apply' below.
 There is an application fee of €175 - see 'Rates' below.

 If you are the spouse or civil partner of an Irish citizen who is applying for Irish citizenship, you must meet the following conditions:

-Certain periods of residence do not count for the purpose of reckonable residence, for example, periods when you did not have permission to remain in Ireland, or you were here on a student visa, or you were seeking asylum.
+Certain periods of residence do not count for the purpose of reckonable residence, for example, periods when you did not have permission to remain in Ireland, or you had permission that was for study purposes or while having a claim for asylum examined.
 You can use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.